rgaglian/nso-reconcile-keep-action/README.md

 In this case, we do not use the input parameters from the default re-deploy aciton but we manually created what we believe are needed for our operators, you can follow a different logic that the original NSO design and even a different output format.
 In my case, I followed the same output schema.

+This was implemented in the action reconcile-keep and the python class ReconcileAction.

 In both Solutions 2 and 3, we will use NACM rules to set the previledges that some users have the right the use it.

 ## Testing: